AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 ## Keep track of your state

-Next step on our fast paced journey is adding redux, using the redux toolkit (rtk).
+Next step on our fast-paced journey is adding redux, using the redux toolkit (rtk).

 Again, grab the necessary packages from npm and we can continue.